Flood Warning issued for Livingston by NWS - NewsBreak

 Flood Warning issued for Livingston by NWS

-Effective: 2021-08-25 10:08:00 EDT Expires: 2021-08-25 22:15:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Effective: 2021-08-24 09:23:00 EDT Expires: 2021-08-26 08:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
 Target Area: Livingston The Flood Warning is extended for the following rivers in Michigan Huron River Near Hamburg affecting Livingston County.
-The Flood Warning is now in effect until further notice The Flood Warning continues for the Huron River Near Hamburg. * Until further notice. * At 9:15 AM EDT Tuesday the stage was 6.8 feet. * Flood stage is 6.5 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to fall below flood stage tomorrow morning and continue falling to 6.0 feet through Tuesday afternoon.alerts.weather.gov
+The Flood Warning is now in effect until Thursday morning The Flood Warning continues for the Huron River Near Hamburg. * Until Thursday morning. * At 9:15 AM EDT Tuesday the stage was 6.8 feet. * Flood stage is 6.5 feet. * Minor flooding is occurring. * Forecast...The river is expected to slowly fall below flood stage early Thursday morning and continue falling to 6.0 feet Tuesday morning.alerts.weather.gov

 Comments / 0